When most people talk about kegel exercises, you often hear something like, “You’re just supposed to squeeze!”

 There are many different exercises that engage the pelvic floor muscles, but the above exercises are a great place to start.
 Remember, even if you only can do a few pelvic floor exercises each day, that is something to be proud of!

 If you need extra protection in addition to your pelvic floor exercises, you may be eligible to receive bladder control products at no cost through your insurance.
-Check your eligibility through our easy 2-step form, and one of our Continence Care Specialists will contact you in 1-2 business days with an update on your coverage.
+Check your eligibility through our secure Eligibility Form, and one of our Continence Care Specialists will contact you in 1-2 business days with an update on your coverage.

 Information provided on the Aeroflow Urology blog is not intended as a substitute to medical advice or care from a healthcare professional.
 Aeroflow recommends consulting your healthcare provider if you are experiencing medical issues relating to incontinence.